-The St John Film Society comprises a group of local filmmakers and film enthusiasts, all volunteers, who have joined together for the purpose of exposing St John audiences of all ages to film and filmmakers from throughout the Caribbean and beyond.
+The St John Film Society comprises a group of local filmmakers and film enthusiasts who have joined together for the purpose of exposing St John audiences of all ages to film and filmmakers from throughout the Caribbean and beyond.
 Their focus is on independent films that feature Caribbean-related cultures and issues.
 The society is not-for-profit and operates under the financial umbrella of the St John Community Foundation.

 The St. John Community Foundation’s mission is to promote programs that strengthen community and family values and enhance the quality of life for all members of our community.
 It is a well-respected local endeavor that maintains 501(c)(3) status.